tmtxt/tmtxt.github.com/_drafts/2024-08-26-a-unified-dev-environment.md

 ---

-I have been dreaming about a unified dev environment for everybody in the team, where there's no more "It works on my machine" issue.
-The dev environment should be portable, automatically configured and can be destroyed/recreated as quick as possible.
+I have been dreaming about a unified dev environment for everybody in the team, where there's no more **It works on my machine** issue.
+The dev environment should be portable, automatically configured and can be destroyed/recreated as quickly as possible.
 It should also provide all the necessary tools for the developer as well as enforce everyone in the team to follow the correct convention consistently.

 # My first attempt in university

-Here is my first experiment when I was still a student, a classic solution.
+Here is my first effort when I was a student, a classic solution.

+[//]: # (The image contains embedded scene for Excalidraw)
 ![First attempt](/files/2024-04-19-a-unified-dev-environment/first-attempt.png)

 In this method, you would run everything normally in your computer and use a Bash/Ansible script